-Resource consents 10456-1, 10575-1 and 7905-1.1 all provide for an optional review in June 2022.
+Resource consents 10456-1, 10575-1 provide for an optional review in June 2023.
 Condition 17 of the consents allow the Council to review the consent, if there are grounds that 'the conditions are not adequate to deal with any adverse effects on the environment arising from the exercise of the resource consent, which were either not foreseen at the time the application was considered or which was not appropriate to deal with at the time".